-- a safe and secure New Zealand, including its border and approaches
+- the promotion of a safe, secure and resilient New Zealand, including its border and approaches

-- a rules-based international order, which respects national sovereignty
+- the preservation of a rules-based international order which respects national sovereignty

-- to discharge our obligations as an ally of Australia
+- meet New Zealand's commitment as an ally of Australia

-- to contribute to and, where necessary, lead peace and security operations in the South Pacific
+- contribute to and, where necessary, lead operations in the South Pacific

-- to make a credible contribution in support of peace and security in the Asia-Pacific region
+- make a credible contribution in support of peace and security in the Asia-Pacific region

-- to participate in all-of-government efforts to monitor the international strategic environment
+- participate in all-of-government efforts to monitor the strategic environment and

-- to be prepared to respond to sudden shifts and other disjunctions in the strategic environment.
+- be prepared to respond to sudden shifts in the strategic environment.

 The Defence Force’s Statement of Intent sets out the strategic intentions in contributing to the Government’s security interests.

 Veterans’ Affairs is an integrated operational unit within the Defence Force.
 The role of Veterans’ Affairs is to ensure that veterans are able to access the services they need to support them in their everyday lives.
 Veterans’ Affairs manages the Government’s relationship with veterans and their representative organisations, advises on policy relating to veterans and facilitates veterans’ access to pensions and other services.